Crackdown on profiteering from children's social care in reforms hailed as biggest in a generation

 Though billed as the “biggest overhaul in a generation” of children’s social care, today’s announcement isn’t quite that.

-For a start, there’s no sign of the £2.6 billion in funding to “reset” the system recommended by the Independent Review of Children’s Social Care (IRCSC) two years ago.
+For a start, there’s no sign of the £2.6 billion funding to “reset” the system recommended by the Independent Review of Children’s Social Care (IRCSC) two years ago.

 But it is a start – and the policy statement came with a tantalising promise of more funding in the forthcoming Local Government Finance Settlement.